 If we compare data for, let’s say the S&P 500, we will see that the standard deviation was a bit under 10, for the same period of five years and an annual average return was around 13%.

 Let’s calculate again and we will see the range was between a gain of 23% and a gain of 3%.

 But, keep in mind, the higher volatility of gold is the standard, not the anomaly.
 As an investment, gold is risky.
 But, something very similar to the relationship with currencies arises.

-Gold and stocks very rare perform the same thing at the same time.
+Gold and stocks very rarely perform the same thing at the same time.
 Meaning, when the stock market lags, gold will be doing well.
 This doesn’t mean you shouldn’t invest in gold.
 Investing in gold ONLY is a risky position.

 This synergy between stocks and gold is where gold is a good investment.
 Honestly, gold can be a very safe investment.

 For example, the relationship between the entire stock market and the midcap over the past 10 years is about 0.98.
 Gold has a relationship with the stock market of 0.04 during the same period.
 Basically, gold creates its own game.

 Is gold a good hedge against inflation

 Historically speaking, gold has been a good hedge against inflation.

 The price of gold will always increase along with the increased cost of living.
 If we consider how gold prices performed over the past 50 years, we could see that its price has been rising while the stock market has been falling during the inflation periods.
 Do you remember the relationship between gold and currencies?